 Beds and rooms correspond to the number of beds and rooms in businesses open to the public.

 The number of rooms and beds represent two different ways of measuring hotel capacity.
 In theory, hotels with only double rooms can obtain an occupancy rate of 100 per cent, while the bed capacity is 50 per cent only.
-The utilisation of the room and the utilisation of bed capacity may, therefore, develop differently from one period to another.
+The utilization of the room and the utilization of bed capacity may, therefore, develop differently from one period to another.

 Accommodation sales at hotels are the sales figure for the accommodation activity, not including any breakfast or other extra services, even though they might be included in the price of the stay.
 Sales are published without any VAT.